Russian oil price cap, EU ban aim to limit Kremlin war chest - KESQ

 AP Business Writer

-FRANKFURT, Germany (AP) — Oil prices have risen as the first strong measures to limit Russia’s oil profits over the war in Ukraine took effect.
-The new sanctions bring with them uncertainty about how much crude could be lost to the global economy through Russian retaliation or evasion.
-International benchmark Brent crude rose 2% Monday to $87.30 per barrel.
-That’s after the OPEC+ alliance of oil producers, including Russia, made no changes to supply plans because the impact of the new sanctions on Russian oil aren’t yet clear.
-Starting Monday are a European Union embargo on most Russian oil and a price cap of $60 per barrel on Russian exports to other countries.
+FRANKFURT, Germany (AP) — Major Western measures to limit Russia’s oil profits over the war in Ukraine have taken effect.
+They bring uncertainty about how much crude could be lost to the world and whether they will unleash the hoped-for hit to a Russian economy that has held up better than many expected under sanctions.
+Starting Monday, the European Union is banning most Russian oil and the Group of Seven democracies has imposed a price cap of $60 per barrel on Russian exports to other countries.
+The impact may be blunted because Russia has been able reroute much of its European sales volume to China, India and Turkey, although at steep discounts.
+Plus, the price cap is near what Russian oil already cost.